CloudsDocker/cloudsdocker.github.io/_posts/2023/03/2023-03-19-split-monolith-to-microservice.md

 ---
-title: Splitting a monolithic application into microservices
+title: Splitting A Monolithic Application Into Microservices
 header:
 image: /assets/images/splitting_a_monolithic_application_into_microservices.jpg
 date: 2023-03-19